MicrosoftDocs/xamarin-docs/docs/ios/get-started/index.md

 ---
-title: "Getting Started with iOS"
+title: "Getting Started with Xamarin.iOS"
-description: "From Hello World to Hello App Store" ms.prod: xamarin ms.assetid: FA802CCF-3BA4-4F26-A7BF-FBB7D0AA889B ms.technology: xamarin-ios
+description: "This document links to guides that describe how to set up Xamarin.iOS and how to build a first application, and provides information about Xamarin to Objective-C developers." ms.prod: xamarin ms.assetid: FA802CCF-3BA4-4F26-A7BF-FBB7D0AA889B ms.technology: xamarin-ios